The Joyce Foundation Bursary

 Following the completion of their first two semesters and pending their academic eligibility, bursary recipients may take part in career development opportunities.
 Students will meet with their dedicated advisor and with a career advisor to identify their strengths and interests, identify skills that they wish to gain or improve, and refine resume/cover-letter writing skills.
 They will then work with advisors to identify meaningful employment opportunities.
 Following employment, the student will meet with their dedicated advisor to reflect and debrief on their employment experience.

-The 2022/2023 application is in writeable PDF format and must be downloaded for completion.
-Deadline to apply was November 30, 2021.
+The 2023/2024 application is in writeable PDF format and must be downloaded for completion.
+Deadline: Completed application must be post-marked by November 30, 2022.